GetTerminus/terraform-pr-commenter/README.md

 This Docker-based GitHub Action is designed to work in tandem with [hashicorp/setup-terraform](https://github.com/hashicorp/setup-terraform) and [terraform-linters/setup-tflint](https://github.com/terraform-linters/setup-tflint) with the **wrapper enabled**, taking the output from a `fmt`, `init`, `plan`, `validate` or `tflint`, formatting it and adding it to a pull request.
 Any previous comments from this Action are removed to keep the PR timeline clean.

 > The `terraform_wrapper` needs to be set to `true` for the `hashicorp/setup-terraform` step if using `stdout`, `stderr` and the `exitcode` step outputs like the below examples.

 > The `tflint_wrapper` needs to be set to `true` for the `terraform-linters/setup-tflint` step if using `stdout`, `stderr` and the `exitcode` step outputs like the below examples.

 Support (for now) is [limited to Linux](https://help.github.com/en/actions/creating-actions/about-actions#types-of-actions) as Docker-based GitHub Actions can only be used on Linux runners.

 ## Usage

 This action can only be run after a Terraform `fmt`, `init`, `plan`, `validate` or `tflint` has completed, and the output has been captured.
-Terraform rarely writes to `stdout` and `stderr` in the same action, so we concatenate the `commenter_input`.
-For the plan type commenter we recommend saving the output to a file instead of using stdout/stderr as this allows us to bypass size limits for variables with long plans.
+Terraform rarely writes to `stdout` and `stderr` in the same action, so the `commenter_input` needs to be concatenated.
+For the `plan` commenter type we recommend saving the output to a file instead of using stdout/stderr as this allows us to bypass size limits for variables so large terraform plans don't need to be truncated.

 Example Workflow: